• Skip to primary navigation

 Poisonous yew tips, spruce tip look alike

-Yew grows typically as a low-growing shrub, while spruce tips come from trees.
+Yew grows typically as a low-growing shrub, while spruce are young growth of tree branches.
 To me, yew doesn't really resemble spruce tips, but to someone very new to foraging, they could.
-You've been warned.

 Poisonous yew tips, spruce tip look alike